 - If you don’t show for the hearing, it’s likely the judge will give an outright possession order straight away.
-But if you attend, the court will hear your case and take it away to deliberate a decision.
+But if you attend, the court will hear your case and take it away to deliberate a decision of your property.

 - Bailiffs can come to your house if you breach your suspended order.